jqnatividad/qsv/docs/whirlwind_tour.md

 This is another reason for qsv's speed.
 Creating an index accelerated statistics gathering as it enables
 ***multithreading & fast I/O***.

-> ℹ️ **NOTE:** Creating/updating an index itself is extremely fast as well.
-If you want qsv to automatically create and update indices, set the environment var `QSV_AUTOINDEX`.
+**For multithreading** - running `stats` with an index was 8.25x faster because it divided the file into 16 equal chunks[^1] with ~170k records each, then running stats on each chunk in parallel across 16 logical processors and merging the results in the end.
+It was "only" 8x, and not 16x faster as there is some overhead involved in multithreading.

-For example, let's say you wanted to grab the last 10 records:
+**For fast I/O** - let's say you wanted to grab the last 10 records:

 ```
 $ qsv count --human-readable wcp.csv